R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![Tools tab](../../images/vtol-tools.png)

-The fifth tab called *Tools* is meant to help those trying to create mods for Northsar.
+The fifth tab called _"Tools"_ is meant to help those trying to create mods for Northsar.

 ## ThunderStore Packer